Metering data processing

 meter_id_1 {+ or - } meter_id_2 {+ or - } ...

-Invert one register to the other
+Swap one register for the other

 An isolated meter cannot be used in a rule.

-Photovoltaic Meter (PV) on a Consumer Meter
+Photovoltaic (PV) meter on a consumption meter

 ID: C